 The genes on DNA molecule are divisible into two groups, coding and non-coding genes.
 While coding genes are responsible for synthesizing a protein as the end product, in non-coding genes the end products are always RNA molecules.
 Transfer RNA (tRNA) and ribosomal RNA (rRNA) molecules are known as non-coding RNA (ncRNA) molecules from the 1950s, and the other ncRNA molecules such as small non-coding RNAs which less than 200 nucleotides in size and include both small interfering RNAs (siRNAs) and microRNAs (miRNAs), small nuclear RNA (snRNA), small nucleolar RNA (snoRNA), piwi-interacting RNA (piRNA), circular RNA (circRNA) are some of non-coding RNA molecules.
 Long non-coding RNA molecules (lncRNA) are transcripts that as longer than 200 nucleotide size.
 There are some databases related to lncRNAs, and information of certain species can be accessed through these databases.
-While sense lncRNAs are transcribed from the sense strand of DNA, and containing exons of protein-coding genes, antisense lncRNAs are transcribed from the antisense DNA strand.
+While sense lncRNAs are transcribed from the antisense DNA strand.
 Long non-coding RNAs are common transcripts existing in livestock genomes, including pigs, poultry, cattle, and small ruminants.
-However, the roles of lncRNAs in livestock animals are insufficient because of the limited studies of lncRNAs in livestock production.
-In animal products, meat quality and lean percentage are vital economic traits closely related to adipose tissue deposition.
+However, the roles of lncRNAs in livestock animals are insufficient because of the limited studies of lncRNAs in livestock products, meat quality and lean percentage are vital economic traits closely related to adipose tissue deposition.
 In this review, we summarize the lncRNAs and their roles on livestock species.